ssdollxx/tuya-zigbee-switch/docs/debugging.md

 (You no longer need the SWS and RST connections.
 These are only for flashing.)

 There are multiple options available for keeping the wires connected:
-soldering, [3D printed jig][3D_model], laser cut jig, PCBite kit, holding them with your hand.
+soldering, pogo-pins, [3D printed jig][3D_model], laser cut jig, PCBite kit, holding them with your hand.
 You might need to desolder some components to access the pins.

 Use this command to find the port: